ENCOUNTER D&D

 • As players are triggered by events or by each other, there is a unique opportunity to explore these triggers together, with the facilitation of trained individuals.

-• With the ongoing impact of isolation brought by the COVID-19 pandemic, a gaming experience like this allows for a chance to meet new people in a safe environment.
+• With the ongoing impact of increased isolation and social anxiety, in the wake of the pandemic, a gaming experience like this allows for a chance to meet new people in a safe environment.

-• In June of 2021, Kevin earned a Therapeutic Game Master certification from Geek Therapeutics (see certification image below), which was a 9-week certification course training dungeon masters/game masters to integrate therapeutic benefit into multiple types of table top role playing games.
+• In June of 2021, Kevin earned a Therapeutic Game Master certification from Geek Therapeutics (certification image below), which was a 9-week certification course training dungeon masters/game masters to integrate therapeutic benefit into multiple types of tabletop role playing games.

 • Time: 6:30pm-9pm